qur/repo_server/README.md

 installation
 ------------

-A script for creating an RPM for installtion on RedHat systems is provided.
-In order to run this script the desired default config.yml file and gpg keyring must have been created.
-The script is then run specifying where the RPM installed service should look for its data files.
+Scripts are provided for building RedHat targeted RPMs and Ubuntu targeted debs in the package directory.
+In order to run these scripts the desired default config.yml file and gpg keyring must have been created in addition to having built the repo_server executable.
+The script is then run specifying where the installed service should look for its data files.

-A similar script for Ubuntu is planned, but does not currently exist.
-An example upstart config file is provided in the init directory though.